 Bodaitei Steps, Kuon-ji

-The Bodai Stairs have been constructed from the donations of the residents of Sado Island in 1632.
-The height of the stairs is about 104m from the ground.
+A couple of minutes later, we found ourselves at the base of the Bodaitei steps.
+These stairs have been constructed in 1632, from the donations of the residents of Sado Island, where Nichiren stayed during his second exile.
+The height of the stairs is about 104 m from the ground and are popularly known as the “steps of enlightenment”.
 The 287 stairs lead directly to the Main Hall of Kuon-ji.

-On a lighter note, after completing the 287 steps, I did experience a blinding light for a few seconds 🙂
+On a lighter note, after completing the 287 steps, I did experience a blinding light for a few seconds, but the enlightenment didn’t last for too long 😉

-The Main Hall was lost in big fire in 1875.
-The current Main Hall was rebuilt and Opening Ceremony with new Lord Buddha statue has held in May 1985.
-The black-and-white painting “BOKURYU” (Black Dragon) on the ceiling by Matazo Kayama is a masterpiece.
+The Main Hall referred to as Hon-do, was lost in big fire in 1875.
+The current building was rebuilt and its opening ceremony with new Buddha statue was held in May 1985.
+The hall contains a black-and-white painting of “BOKURYU” (Black Dragon) on the ceiling by Matazo Kayama, which is considered a masterpiece.

 Goju-no-to Pagoda, Kuon-ji

 Just opposite to the Main hall lies the five story pagoda.
-Originally the Pagoda was built at Minobusan in 1619 by the donation of Lady Jufuku-In, Lord Toshitune Maeda’s mother in Kaga Prefecture.
+Originally the Pagoda was built at Minobusan in 1619 from donations of Lady Jufuku-In, Lord Toshitune Maeda’s mother in Kaga Prefecture.
 Unfortunately the first Pagoda was burnt in 1829, and it was lost again by a massive fire in 1875.

 This Five-Storied Pagoda at Minobusan has been rebuilt under the pious patronage of supporters from all over Japan.
 The current Pagoda indicates completion of recovering all Buddhist buildings at Monobusan after Meiji period.
 This Pagoda has been reconstructed as recovering the original Pagoda by combination of traditional and modern techniques.
 The opening ceremony of the Pagoda was held from May 13th to 17th for 5 days in a row in 2009.